 Searching for a beach closer to Central Florida?
 Cocoa Beach is the most popular beach along Florida’s Space Coast.
 With the Ron Jon Surf Shop and its famous fishing pier, Cocoa Beach is one of the top Orlando day trips.
 It’s sure to keep your family busy for the whole day—or even an entire week.

 Home to Kelly Slater, Cocoa Beach is a top Florida East Coast destination for water sports such as surfing, paddleboarding, and jet skiing.
 Most of the beach entrance spots allow you to drive right on the sand.
-You can load your car up with beach gear and drive right up to the water.
+You can load your car up with all your beach gear—like umbrellas and beach chairs—and drive right up to the water.
+Thanks to facilities like restrooms, showers, and year-round lifeguards, it’s a fantastic location for families, too.

 RELATED: Top-Rated Beaches near Orlando